Can’t Sell My House

 Why won’t my house sell?

-There are lots of reasons that homeowners may struggle to sell within a reasonable timeframe – which leads to the commonly asked question, why isn’t my house selling?
+There are lots of reasons that homeowners may struggle to sell within a reasonable timeframe – which leads to the commonly asked question, I can’t sell my house; why isn’t my house selling?

 Is your house priced incorrectly ?

-Firstly, if the price is unrealistic and doesn’t represent the value of the home, they’ll look elsewhere.
+Firstly, if the price is unrealistic and doesn’t represent the value of the home, buyers will look elsewhere.

-Secondly, the longer it stays on the market, the wearier prospective buyers will become, which can lead to them forgoing looking at your listing altogether.
+Secondly, the longer your property stays on the market, the wearier prospective buyers will become, which can lead to them forgoing looking at your listing altogether, leaving you questioning why can’t I sell my house!

 Consulting with an estate agent can help you determine a fair market value.
 If you are looking for a fast house sale, you may wish to list at a figure slightly below this to attract a buyer quicker.
 When you can’t sell your house at the price you’ve listed, you may have to consider dropping it to attract more buyers.